JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Does_The_End_Ever_Justify_Unworthy_Means.md

 _Ken Glasziou, Maleny, Queensland_

 According to _The URANTIA Book_, the Adamic default was more disastrous for us than the Lucifer rebellion.
 The reason — we missed out on having our genes upgraded, we have a gross deficiency of the violet race genes.
 These would have made us taller and increased the duration of our lives, but neither attribute has any obvious deleterious repercussions.
-The big loss seems to have been our potential for spiritual growth ([UB 34:7.4](/en/The_Urantia_Book/34#p7_4)).
+The big loss seems to have been our potential for spiritual growth (<a id="a38_423"></a>[UB 34:7.4](/en/The_Urantia_Book/34#p7_4)).

 The book tells us that this loss can be at least partially negated: